2,458 texts in Legends of the Jews (Ginzberg)

 The Legends of the Jews, that incredible compilation by Rabbi Louis Ginzberg, gives us a glimpse.
 It paints a picture not just of events, but of the emotions that pulsed through th...

-We often hear about the heroic deeds of men in the Bible, but sometimes, the women – the mothers, sisters, and daughters – are the unsung heroes whose wisdom and courage shape the ...
+The familiar telling remembers the heroic deeds of men in the Bible, but sometimes, the women – the mothers, sisters, and daughters – are the unsung heroes whose wisdom and courage...

 Sometimes, leadership isn't about grand pronouncements, but about personal example.
 And that's exactly what we see in this story about Amram, the father of Moses.
 Things weren't ea...

 It sounds like something out of a fairy tale, but the story of Jochebed, the mother of Moses, begins in just such a way.
-According to Legends of the Jews, even though Jochebed was ...
+In Legends of the Jews, even though Jochebed was quite old,...

-That's the kind of dream we're talking about here.
-After receiving a powerful vision – we don't know the specifics, but it clearly carried immense weight – Amram, a prominent figur...
+Legends of the Jews turns to Amram's Vision.
+After receiving a powerful vision – we don't know the specifics, but it clearly carried immense weight – Amram, a prominent figure in t...

 What would you do?
 The story of Moses' birth, as told in Exodus, is familiar, but the Legends of the Jews, as compiled by Louis Ginzberg, gives us a richer, more detailed picture. ...

-We all know the story: Pharaoh, terrified by the growing number of Israelites, orders all newborn Hebrew boys to be cast into the Nile.
+The familiar story is this: Pharaoh, terrified by the growing number of Israelites, orders all newborn Hebrew boys to be cast into the Nile.
 A desperate act of cruelty.
-But what was goi...
+But what wa...

 Pharaoh's daughter, a pivotal figure in the Moses narrative, wasn't just a passive observer.
 She took matters into her own hands.
-The text tells us that she reached out for the ark...
+She reached out for the ark containing the infant ...

 It wasn't just a lucky break; it was a carefully orchestrated act of bravery and quick thinking by his sister, Miriam.
-Imagine the scene: Pharaoh's daughter, Thermutis (some tradit...
+The scene: Pharaoh's daughter, Thermutis (some traditions eve...

 Remember Pharaoh's terrible decree?
 He ordered all newborn Hebrew boys to be killed.
 But Jochebed, one of the midwives, defied him.
 She refused to participate in this horrific act,...